 In the case of sports clubs, the use of Tokens is best when combined with loyalty programs (and SSO-based tools).
-We discuss it in our article Tokenization – a Game Changer for Loyalty Programs in Sports Clubs.
+We discuss it in our blog post Tokenization – a Game Changer for Loyalty Programs in Sports Clubs.

-However, to be fully aware of the obligations, rights and privileges associated with the implementation of the Tokenization process, you need to understand how Utility Tokens differ from Security Tokens (and when you should focus on the latter!).
-Read our article and get the know-how!
+However, to be fully aware of the obligations, rights and privileges associated with the implementation of the tokenization process, you need to understand how Utility Tokens differ from Security Tokens (and when you should focus on the latter!).

 Utility Token, as the name suggests, is used to provide purchasers with a product or service they can utilise.
 These Tokens work as a gateway that allows users to access the network or have their voices heard through voting.